 Pristiq is a timed-release SNRI antidepressant.
 The drug interferes with serotonin and norepinephrine receptors in ways that are not completely understood.
 Researchers report that Pristiq acts aggressively on blocking serotonergic receptors at a 10:1 ratio over norepinephrine receptors.15 Stopping the drug suddenly carries certain risks to health.
 Pristiq (desvenlafaxine) was initially approved for sale by the FDA in 2007 for the treatment of depressive disorders.
 Because of the statistics relating to suicidality which have been well documented during many clinical trials both before and after the drug was first approved, Pristiq is not approved to be prescribed for children, teens, or young adults under the age of 25 due to increased risk of suicidality, i.e., suicidal thinking and behavior in this age range.4

-Where lingering and troublesome side effects outweigh the benefits, a person may want to stop taking Pristiq.
-But one should try to inform oneself on the best ways of stopping Pristiq.
+Where lingering and troublesome adverse effects outweigh the benefits, a person may want to stop taking Pristiq.
+But one should try to inform oneself of the best ways of stopping Pristiq.
 FDA guidelines are confusingly vague and very brief on Pristiq withdrawal.
-The guideline on the drug insert recommends that one reduce the drug as rapidly as possible, but not so quickly as to cause intolerable withdrawal symptoms.4 It is no wonder that doctors in the main are not well-prepared in helping their patients to taper off drugs because unfortunately there is little to no training given in medical school on Pristiq withdrawal help.
+The guideline on the drug insert recommends that one reduce the drug as rapidly as possible, but not so quickly as to cause intolerable withdrawal symptoms.4 It is no wonder that doctors in the main are not well-prepared in helping their patients to come off drugs because unfortunately there is little to no training given in medical school on Pristiq withdrawal help.
 If you are seeking help with Pristiq withdrawal, seek inpatient care but if this is not possible, try and find a physician who is familiar with the process and who has confidence in their ability to help.

 When a person elects to stop taking an SNRI medication, or any medication, it is always wise to seek as much information as possible before beginning the process.
 We can provide much information on request which may help greatly in planning a safe and even relatively comfortable Pristiq withdrawal.
 We urge you to share the information on this page with your prescriber.
 More information is given below on how to get off Pristiq and other topics related to Pristiq withdrawal help.